The best way to get to Sifnos is by boat. In fact unless you have the money to rent

 bread at the bakery, some olives, cheese and sardines at the Stavros Supermarket and have yourself a little picnic

 very memorable part of your holiday.
+You may decide you love ferries.

 |